dBalag/Mental-Health-project/README.md

        In order to allocate fairly the budget, we focused on groups with a higher incidence of mental health conditions.

        Spreadsheets were utilized for our analysis.
-Tab -> Data

        To grasp the overall prevalence of mental health conditions among various demographic groups, we examined prevalence data by age and gender.